Professor: Dr. Kate Pulling

 E Mail: Use Canvas course mail

-Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 24 August through 13 December.
-Class meets virtually Mondays, 2:00 PM to 4:50 PM.
-Classes will be conducted through Canvas Conferences.
+Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 30 August through 19 December.
+Class meets Wednesdays, 2:00 PM–4:50 PM in room C 133 on the West Charleston campus.

 Catalog Description: Basic principles of data modeling and relational database design.
 Hands-on learning of Structured Query Language (SQL).
 Prerequisite: IS 115 or Instructor approval.